-IMI Skills Competitions will invite the finalists to a Master Class training event at MAN Truck and Bus UK Ltd.'s training centre in Swindon\ and on-line virtual training from Vocanto.
+IMI Skills Competitions will invite the finalists to a Master Class training event at MAN Truck and Bus UK Ltd.'s training centre in Swindon and on-line virtual training from Vocanto.
 This is an excellent opportunity for all competitors to perfect their skills and boost their confidence in using the materials and equipment in a safe environment, while replicating the competition tasks and expectations.

-The Training will cover:
+The Training can cover any of the following: